 - 1.1 "Business Activities".
 For the purposes of Article XXVIII, Section 3(4)(b)(I) and Rule 4.13 of these rules: - a.
 "Business activities" means any commercial activity involving the sale or exchange of goods or services, whether or not for profit, and any activity conducted for the production of revenue, other than the solicitation of voluntary donations. - b.
-"Cannot engage in business activities," means that the articles of incorporation and by-laws, either expressly or implicitly, prohibits the corporation from engaging in any business activities. - 1.2 "Contribution in support of the candidacy" shall include all contributions given directly or indirectly for a specific public office, including those to a person who maintains a candidate committee after an election cycle, but who has not publicly announced an intention to seek election to public office in the next or any subsequent election cycle.
-[Article XXVIII, Section 2(2)] - 1.3 "Contribution" does not include an endorsement of a candidate or an issue by any person.

-- 1.4 "Corporation", as used in Article XXVIII only, means a domestic corporation incorporated under and subject to the "Colorado Business Corporation Act", Articles 101 to 117 of Title 7, C.R.S., a domestic nonprofit corporation incorporated under and subject to Articles 121 to 137 of Title 7, C.R.S., or any corporation incorporated under and subject to the laws of another state or foreign country. - 1.5 "Foreign Corporation", as used in Article XXVIII, Section 3(12)(c), means a corporation organized under the laws of another country.
+"Cannot engage in business activities," means that the articles of incorporation and bylaws, either expressly or implicitly, prohibits the corporation from engaging in any business activities. - 1.2 "Contribution in support of the candidacy" shall include all contributions given directly or indirectly for a specific public office, including those to a person who maintains a candidate committee after an election cycle, but who has not publicly announced an intention to seek election to public office in the next or any subsequent election cycle.
+[Article XXVIII, Section 2(2)] - 1.3 "Contribution". - a.
+"Contribution" does not include an endorsement of a candidate or an issue by any person. - b.
+The exception stated in section 2(5)(b) of the State Constitution that "Contribution' does not include services provided without compensation by individuals volunteering their time", applies only to services provided solely on the basis of time (such as legal advice, bookkeeping, computer consulting and programming, web mastering, etc.).
+The exception may include time-based services volunteered by an individual as a member of any firm, association, or other business entity, including a corporation, if such individual receives no direct or indirect compensation for the time volunteered.
+If a tangible product is produced as a result of such services, "contribution" includes the reasonable value of the materials involved, unless such value is negligible. - 1.4 "Corporation", as used in Article XXVIII only, means a domestic corporation incorporated under and subject to the "Colorado Business Corporation Act", Articles 101 to 117 of Title 7, C.R.S., a domestic nonprofit corporation incorporated under and subject to Articles 121 to 137 of Title 7, C.R.S., or any corporation incorporated under and subject to the laws of another state or foreign country. - 1.5 "Foreign Corporation", as used in Article XXVIII, Section 3(12)(c), means a corporation organized under the laws of another country.
 The term does not apply to a corporation organized under the laws of another state. - 1.6 "Issue committee" - a.
 "Issue committee" does not include a married couple. - b.
 A person or group of persons is an issue committee only if it meets both of the conditions in Article XXVIII, Section 2(10)(a)(I) and 2(10)(a)(II).